Marlone93/Easy-Web-Chat/README.md

 ______________________________________________________________________

 That's it!
 This Tutorial is for Windows it'll work on Linux but not the same way.
+I'm not sure how exactly the setup works with installing everything
+separately.
+I'd recommend using [Xammp](https://www.apachefriends.org/de/index.html)